egonw/biohackrxiv-cito-review-paper/paper/paper.md

 An evaluation of EDAM coverage in the Tools Ecosystem and prototype integration of Galaxy and WorkflowHub systems [@citesForInformation:Lamothe2023evaluation]|cito:usesDataFrom, cito:usesMethodIn, cito:describe|100%|
 Empowering the community with notebooks for bespoke microbiome analyses [@citesForInformation:Rogers2023Empowering]|cito:citesAsAuthority, cito:usesDataFrom, cito:usesMethodIn, cito:citesAsPotentialSolution|100%|
 BioHackEU22 Report: Enhancing Research Data Management in Galaxy and Data Stewardship Wizard by utilising RO-Crates [@citesForInformation:Eguinoa2023BioHackEU22]|cito:citesAsDataSource, cito:discusses, cito:usesMethodIn|100%|

-*Table 1*: Overview of *BioHackathon Europe 2022* reports with CiTO annotations.
-Percentages indicate the number of citations with an intention other than `cito:cites`.

 # Discussion